 Shy away from humor unless you are practically a native speaker and understand the subtle way the French use double innuendos.
 Slap-stick American jokes will alienate your audience and leave you looking like a bumpkin.

 Pull your speech together in your concluding paragraph.
 Politely thank your audience for attending, and giving you the courtesy of listening to your speech.
 Remember that the French stress manners.
+This could be an example of direct speech.

 End your speech in French with a memorable line that links back to your topic sentence.
 If you can't think of anything, resort to repeating the quotation you started with, or using another equally as memorable phrase.
+Pay attention to verb tenses and french grammar.

 Ask a native French speaker to check your speech to be sure you got everything right.